o2r-project/api/docs/compendium/files.md

 ### `type` property

 The `type` property is a best guess for the MIME type of the file content.
 It is a result of the files extension.
-Look at the [list of extension to type mapping](files-mime.md) for specific details.
+Look at the list of extension to type mapping below.

 ## File extension to MIME type mappings